apmckinlay/natureapp/content/birds/blturnstone.md

 ---
 Black Turnstone are short-legged shorebirds (9-10 in).
 They have a dark body, legs, and beak.
 The **chest** is dark with dark spots right above the **white belly**.
 Breeding adults have a **white eyebrow** and a **white patch** under their eye.
 The **white stripes** on their **wings** are visible when flying.

-Black Turnstone use their beaks to pry <span style="text-decoration:underline;">Limpet</span> and other mollusks from the rocks and poke their beak inside **Acorn Barnacle** to tear them apart.
+Black Turnstone use their beaks to pry __Limpet__ and other mollusks from the rocks and poke their beak inside **Acorn Barnacle** to tear them apart.
 In the **summer**, they eat berries and insects and lay their eggs in grassy patches along the coast.

 Black Turnstone breed along the coast of Alaska in **summer**, spending their **winters** along the Pacific coast from Alaska to Baja California.